 …and your father smelt of elderberries!

 It never fails.
-Whenever we share about anything elderberry, people chime in with this infamous line from the British TV show, Monty Python and the Holy Grail, and a rip-roaring ruckus of fond memories ensue.
+Whenever we share about anything elderberry, people chime in with this infamous line from the British TV show, Monty Python and the Holy Grail “Your mother was a hamster…”

 For many, the tiny purplish black berries elicit fond memories of country lanes, grandma, and fried elderflowers.
 And for others—many others—it’s that memorable line from the Monty Python show.

 “Your mother was a hamster and your father smelt of elderberries!”

 This Monty Python scene was indelibly etched in many of our memories.
 Followed by the ridiculous scene of farm animals being catapulted into the French castle built on an English countryside.